 Travel Restrictions & State of Emergency in Thailand

-The Prime Minister declared a State of Emergency starting from 26 March – 30 April 2020 with the possibility of extension.
+The Prime Minister declared a State of Emergency starting from 26 March – 30 April 2020 and now extended to 31 May.
 The below restrictions are being implemented and followed with new announcements made regularly:

 For more information an updates, visit https://www.thaigov.go.th.